my-crazy-lab/knowledge-based/1.0.0/qqo5s7.md

 - take it or leave it, no real motivation to support its clients’ needs
 - downstream conforms to the upstream bounded context’s model

-### Anticorruption Layer
+### Anti corruption Layer

 - Scenario
     - When the downstream bounded context contains a core subdomain
-    - When the upstream model is inecient or inconvenient for the consumer’s needs
+    - When the upstream model is unstable or inconvenient for the consumer’s needs
     - When the supplier’s contract changes oen

 ### Open-Host Service

 - instead of the consumer, the supplier implements the translation of its internal model.
 - allowing the consumer to migrate to the new version gradually

 ### Separate Ways